Delta State Polytechnic, Ogwashi-Uku: Dr. Mrs. Edna NnekaMogekwu (Personal Profile)

 Dr Mrs Edna Mogekwu hails from Ogwashi-Uku in Aniocha South local government area of Delta State.
 She started her primary school at Government School Agbor and finished at Nnabuwa Primary School, Ogwashi-Uku.
 She thereafter wrote her Cambridge at Our Lady of Apostles (Maryway), Ibadan and her Higher School Certificate Examination at Ibadan Grammar School.

 She proceeded to Boston University in the United States, on a Federal Government Scholarship to study in Business Administration.
-After her first degree, she enrolled for a Master degree in Public Management at the prestigious University of Massachusetts.
+After her first degree, she enrolled for a master's degree in Public Management at the prestigious University of Massachusetts.
 In 1982, she returned to Nigeria to participate in the National Youth Service Corps.
-Soon after her one year service at the International Beer and Beverages Industries (IBBI) Ltd she was joined the services of Kaduna Polytechnic as a Lecturer.
+Soon after her one-year service at the International Beer and Beverages Industries (IBBI) Ltd she was joined the services of Kaduna Polytechnic as a Lecturer.
 At Kaduna Polytechnic She was appointed Head of Department of Business Studies.
-As Head of Department, she led her Department to develop the HND Curriculum in Human Resource Management (HRM) and Production Operations Management.
+As Head of department, she led her department to develop the HND Curriculum in Human Resource Management (HRM) and Production Operations Management.
 Thus Kaduna Polytechnic became the first Polytechnic to introduce and run these Programmes nationally through the National Board Technical Education(NBTE).
 She was appointed Dean School of business.
 When her term expired, she was appointed Academic Director where she managed a student population of 25,000 and staff strength of 700 (Academic and Non Academic) from 2003 to 2008.
-During her tenure as the Academic Director of the College, she not only managed sixteen (16) Departments effectively but ensured the introduction and accreditation of several new programmes.
+During her tenure as the Academic Director of the college, she not only managed sixteen (16) Departments effectively but ensured the introduction and accreditation of several new programmes.

-In 2008, she was obtained a doctorate degree in Management from University of Nigeria.
+In 2008, she was obtained a doctorate degree in management from University of Nigeria.
 Dr Mogekwu and is a Fellow of the Institute of Management Consultants, Corporate Administrators of Nigeria, a full member of Nigerian Institute of Management and many other Professional bodies.
 She has served as a member of various Governing Councils in State, Federal and Professional Agencies.